Sian blogs about property renovating, interior design, gorgeous refurbishments and professional landlord life, with lots of food thrown in ;)

-As much as I love pillar candles, the way they burn unevenly down the middle leaving a thick ring of unused wax on the outside drives me potty.
+I adore pillar candles, but the way cheaper ones burn unevenly down the middle leaving a thick ring of unused wax on the outside drives me potty.
 Our draughty hearth in Moregeous Mansions permanently has candles alight & you know how I hate waste….. well, here’s a little tip for something to do on a chilly Sunday afternoon – make some new candles out of the scraps!

 To get the maximum amount of heat from our hearth candles, I keep them trimmed down and cut the tops off with a knife whilst the candle is burning and the wax is soft.
 Over the winter, I’ve saved all the wax scraps and burned down remains in a box, seriously, this below is just a fraction of them

 ….and, with a few hours to kill this afternoon, decided to get candle making!
 I started by melting my wax scraps on a very low heat in an old pan which has a side pouring spout for more carefully pouring the melted wax liquid.
 I mixed my white & cream pieces together then did some blues and browns, and but you can obviously mix and match according to what you have.
 Do not boil or overheat your wax and add scented oils if required whilst the wax is liquid.